nikolajRoager/COBOLNavy/readme.md

 Learning goals:

-* Create a new data file on the z/OS mainframe, from data wider than 80 characters per line.
+* Upload data to the z/OS mainframe, preferably to a VSAM data set
+* Efficiently find, add, and modify data on z/OS based on some unique id
 * Read and write data to this file using different COBOL programs, verify that the data is uploaded correctly.
 * Use COBOL intrinsic functions to cast strings to numbers (`NUMVAL`)
 * Use at least one custom function, defined in a seperate file (in my case, a function which surrounds a string with quotes, and trims to content).